benjamingreenberg/ogr2bqjson/README.md

 Use the converted files to [create BigQuery tables](#import-into-a-new-bigquery-table-using-the-bigquery-console), one called *addresses*, and the other *precincts*.

-We see in the precinct table's schema that there is a STRING column called *precinct_id*.
+We see in the *precincts* table's schema that there is a STRING column called *precinct_id*.
 This column exists because the *properties* member of the shapefile had this as one of its *attributes*.
-Let's add a *precinct_id* column to the addresses table.
+Let's add a *precinct_id* column to the *addresses* table.

 ```sql
 ALTER TABLE my_project.geography.addresses ADD COLUMN precinct_id STRING;